fractalmandala/brhatNew/src/routes/about/anatomy.md

 ---
 title: Anatomy of a Civilizational Moment
+about: An explainer on what we mean by a civilizational moment, why we're in the midst of one now, and the mandate it thus sets for us.
 ---

 What is a civilizational moment?
 How rare or regular are such moments?
 How must we respond to them?